Christian Daniel

 Private

-Family on the Moselle, Kubernetes cluster in the basement, smart-home with high availability — because lights can't go out when the builder is in a hotel.
-Same standard privately as professionally.
+Family on the Moselle, Kubernetes cluster in the basement, smart-home with high availability — because the lights shouldn't go out while I'm in a hotel.

-At home there's my wife, two kids, and a Kubernetes cluster that has carried the family setup for years: smart-home, media, backups, a local LLM, and the live RAG portfolio you're reading right now.
-The standard here is the same as professionally: platforms that survive production.
-Even if ‘production' this time is the living room.
+At home there's my wife, two kids, and a Kubernetes cluster in the basement that has carried the family setup for years — smart-home, media, backups, a local LLM.
+What I build professionally, I often try out here first.

-The standard didn't come without tuition.
-The day the home server died while I was on a business trip and my family couldn't switch on the lights in the kids' rooms, it became clear: smart-homes need high availability.
-Lights or enterprise data hubs, the standard is the same — the system doesn't belong to the person who built it but to the people relying on it.
+That the setup needs to be highly available didn't come without tuition: the day the home server died while I was on a business trip and my family couldn't switch on the lights in the kids' rooms, the lesson was unmistakable.
+A system doesn't belong to the person who built it but to the people relying on it.